 - The Preliminary Round application includes essays, short answer questions, and a project endorsement; the Finalist Round application includes a project presentation and letter of recommendation from a project advisor.

 - All applications from the Preliminary and Finalist Rounds will be reviewed by industry technical professionals, using a scoring rubric.

 - Applicants must acknowledge all teammates involved with the project.

-- Applicants must be the sole creator of their application video.
+- Applicants must be the sole creator of their project presentation.

 - NCWIT requires paperwork including an affidavit and IRS W9.
-Failure by Awardees to return required paperwork, book travel in the allotted time or attend the Award Ceremony may result in forfeiture of all awards hereunder.
+Failure by Awardees to return required paperwork and/or book travel in the allotted time may result in forfeiture of all awards hereunder.

 - NCWIT provides round trip, domestic, economy class airfare, as well as lodging.
 NCWIT will not be responsible for airline change fees after the initial booking.